Incentive program: Consumer

+Consumer incentive programs are programs targeting the customers of an organization.
+According to research from 1990, increases in a company's customer retention rate as low as 5% tended to increase profits by 25%-125%.
+Consumer programs were becoming more widely used as more companies realized that existing customers cost less to reach, cost less to sell to, were less vulnerable to attacks from the competition, and bought more over the long term.

 Employee

 Employee incentive programs are programs used to increase overall employee performance.
 While employees tend to approve of incentive programs, only 27% of companies have such programs in place.
 Employee programs are often used to reduce turnover, boost morale and loyalty, improve employee wellness and safety, increase retention, and drive daily employee performance.